intel-retail/loss-prevention/benchmark.md

 ```

 !!!
 Note
-    For more detials on how this works, you can check the the documentation of performance-tools in [Benchmark a CV Pipeline](https://github.com/intel-retail/documentation/blob/main/docs_src/performance-tools/benchmark.md#benchmark-a-cv-pipeline) section.
+    For more details on how this works, you can check the documentation of performance-tools in [Benchmark a CV Pipeline](https://github.com/intel-retail/documentation/blob/main/docs_src/performance-tools/benchmark.md#benchmark-a-cv-pipeline) section.

 1. Benchmarking the stream density of the loss-prevention pipelines: